volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 List of subset class.
 Subsets class is defined using list of keys.
 Every unique combination of values of these keys form a subset withing the class..

+### Enforcement Block

+Block the request, trigger an API security event.

+### Enforcement Report

+Allow the request, trigger an API security event.

 ### Exclude Attack Type Contexts

 Attack Types to be excluded for the defined match criteria.